Akshat Rathee – Managing Director, NODWIN Group

 Amitav undertook a joined project along with ILI Fellow Shikha Sharma.
 NutriLearn is an initiative that promotes health, nutrition, education, and empowerment among urban slum children under the ages of 13 years in India.
 The program is currently working with a low-income, predominantly Muslim community in East Delhi.
 Fifty children and their families will receive training on nutritious dietary habits.
 The children will be tracked over three years and compared to children who did not receive training so that the program can evaluate their impact.
 Through the Young Indians Initiative, NutriLearn will embark on a national rollout and introduce its concept to 24 states.
 The first phase of the rollout launched in Gujarat and Delhi.
 NutriLearn also partnered with the Dhanpatmal Virmani Education Trust to implement the NutriLearn program in the Trust’s adult literacy centers across Delhi.
 Additionally, NutriLearn gave nutrition kits to Anganwadi workers and Anganwadi teachers are now using games and guides to introduce the concepts of healthy eating, nutritious diets, and classification of foods to children and mothers.
 An awards and recognition scheme has been identified and communicated to the Anganwadi workers so as to motivate children, parents and community workers.
 Eventually the program hopes to build a network of senior kids who shall take on the mantle of being the mentors for junior kids and shall help in the process of building and sustaining awareness.

-“Svasti”, a startup microfinance institution is based in Mumbai.
-Svasti is a non banking finance company that is working to provide people in low income communities access to loans and other financial services.
-Arun is a lawyer by profession and he was an Assistant General Manager with ICICI Bank until June 2007, before leaving to start Svasti.
+Arun is the CEO and is responsible for rollout of the branches, products and services and to scale up the business volumes in line with Svasti’s business plans.
+Arun also handles the Human Resources function.
+Arun is a lawyer and was with ICICI Bank until June 2007, before leaving to start Svasti.
 Over a period of six years at ICICI Bank he has acted as the legal advisor to the corporate banking, project finance, structured finance, private banking and treasury operations of the bank.
-He was part of the core strategic team that planned and executed the bank’s foray into international markets and has extensive experience in successfully launching new businesses and new products in various geographies.
-Arun resides in Mumbai with his wife.
-He is a chemistry graduate from Vivekananda College, Chennai and graduated in law from Pune University in 2001.
-He is a Fellow of the Third Generation of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+He was part of the core strategic team that planned and executed the bank’s foray into international markets and comes with extensive experience in successfully launching new businesses and new products in various geographies.
+He is a Fellow of Class 3 of Ananta Aspen Centre’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.

 Leadership project/venture: Svasti Foundation